pratikmondal6/pratikmondal6/README.md

+Hi there! 👋 I'm Pratik Mondal
-Passionate about Object-Oriented Java, Spring-Boot MVC, AngularJs, Android
+Passionate about Object-Oriented Java, Microservices architecture, Spring Security, ReactJS, and TypeScript.

-Learn, Feel, Practice & Apply :)
+🚀 Learning, Feeling, Practicing & Applying! 💻

+Connect with me on LinkedIn!